 There are two footpaths on the western slope.
-The first connects Boscoppa with the northern edge of Tregrehan Mills (This route is in part a farm track and then a narrower footpath can you continn?)
+The first connects Boscoppa with the northern edge of Tregrehan Mills.
 The second connects Trenowah Road with Holmbush Road and the road to Tregrehan Mills.
 This route also follows a farm track which is bounded by mature trees along the hedge boundaries along much of its length.
+The footpath leads up from Tregrehan, over a small pedestrian bridge crossing the river, through a farm track (Boscoppa Farm) and across the bridge on the A391 to join Boscoppa, close to Bishop Bronescombe School

 - A Longstone can be found in the field to the north west of Menear Farm on the higher western slope.
-This historic feature is a Scheduled Monument - The watercourse flowing from the Garkar Valley down the slope above Boscoppa is the Charlestown Leat which forms part of the Cornish Mining World Heritage Site. - Buildings chimneys remaining from the Garkar and Vounder China Clay Works and the Tregrehan Consols Mine Are there any other locally important historic features which are not listed or scheduled?
+This historic feature is a Scheduled Monument - The watercourse flowing from the Garkar Valley down the slope above Boscoppa is the Charlestown Leat which forms part of the Cornish Mining World Heritage Site. - Buildings chimneys remaining from the Garkar and Vounder China Clay Works and the Tregrehan Consols Mine